current members

 Charlie van den Oord

 Charlie is a third-year student at UVA majoring in Biology and minoring in both Spanish and Statistics.
-He is interested in brain plasticity, sensory systems, and the effects of stress on behavior.
-Outside of the lab, he enjoys singing with his friends, losing to his roommates in Mario Kart, and lifting very small weights.
+She is interested in brain plasticity, sensory systems, and the effects of stress on behavior.
+Outside of the lab, she enjoys singing with her friends, losing to her roommates in Mario Kart, and lifting very small weights.

 Education